tastyigniter/docs/installation.md

 ## Setting up TastyIgniter

-TastyIgniter comes packaged with a command-line setup utility that will get you up and running in a few minutes.
-It will attempt to automatically configure TastyIgniter and create an admin user account.
+TastyIgniter includes a command-line setup tool that will get you up and running in a few minutes.
+It will attempt to set up TastyIgniter and create an admin user account.

 In the TastyIgniter installation's root directory, run the following command: